sebanalysis/sebbeck.com/_posts/2022-11-25-the-information-sector.md

 In Chapter Six he talks about glossy and gloomy jobs and states:

-> The top jobs pay so well because a raft of new technologies has fundamentally transformed work to make exceptional skills enormously more productive than they were at midcentury and ordinary skills relatively less productive.
+> The top jobs pay so well because a raft of new technologies has fundamentally transformed work to make exceptional skills enormously more productive than they were at mid-century and ordinary skills relatively less productive.
 > ...
-> The more lyrically minded have said that the labor market is increasingly divided up into “lousy” jobs that require little training, involve simple work, and pay low wages, and “lovely” jobs that require elaborate educations and provide interesting and complex work at high pay.
+> The more lyrically minded have said that the labour market is increasingly divided up into “lousy” jobs that require little training, involve simple work, and pay low wages, and “lovely” jobs that require elaborate educations and provide interesting and complex work at high pay.
 > …
-> This lyricism, however, ignores the most important harms that the transformation of the labor market imposes.
+> This lyricism, however, ignores the most important harms that the transformation of the labour market imposes.
 It papers over the fact that the lousy jobs are not just boring and low-paid but also—indeed, specifically on account of job polarization—carry low status and afford no realistic prospects for advancement.
 > ...
-> It is therefore more apt to say that the labor market has divided into gloomy and glossy jobs: gloomy because they offer neither immediate reward nor hope for promotion, and glossy because their outer shine masks inner distress.
+> It is therefore more apt to say that the labour market has divided into gloomy and glossy jobs: gloomy because they offer neither immediate reward nor hope for promotion, and glossy because their outer shine masks inner distress.
 >
 > — Daniel Markovitz, The Meritocracy Trap, 2019